itsRaice/projects/README.md

   in folder heap is an implementation of a max, min, and double heap, with a makefile and template input file

   in folder linkedlist is a basic linked list implementation

+# Digital Logic
+  Designed a finite state machine taking the function of a temperature controller in 7 states, optimized through the use of flip-flop registers, logic gates, Boolean algebra, and K-maps

 # Java
   in folder JavaFX is a basic clone of our school's course registration site